 The population has now over 700 birds thanks to a conservation programme that has included rescue of eggs and chicks in the wild, captive breeding and rearing, releases into the wild, pest and disease control, supplementary feeding, nest site provision and habitat restoration.
 The Echo Parakeet is arguably the most successful parrot restoration programme and is a model for the rescue for other parrots worldwide.
-The immediate challenge is understanding Psittacene Beak and Feather Disease (PBFD), a deadly viral disease, whilst the long-term aim is large scale habitat restoration that will cater for natural food and nest sites.
-Despite the disease, the population is still growing which would indicate that the current minimum management is adequate.
+The challenge has been to understand Psittacene Beak and Feather Disease (PBFD), a deadly viral disease and its impact on the population.
+Despite the disease, the population has grown and is now stablised which would indicate that there are density dependent factors present.
+Large scale habitat restoration is vital, that will cater for natural food and nest sites to achieve a more independent population.